 As the name suggests, Direct EDI services connect a business and a trading partner with no middleman.
 Also known as point-to-point EDI, it doesn’t require service costs and uses AS2 and other protocols to build a secure line with various partners.
 Cloud solutions or on-premise EDI provide direct EDI and meet all communication needs, including highly robust cases with complex EDI mapping, file transfer, and translations.
 It can scale from a small number of partners and a low volume of transactions to a comparatively highly demanding workflow done on an enterprise level.
 The business can build an individual connection with each organization it wants to establish as an EDI trading partner.

 After setting up the connections, the involved parties establish EDI protocols and start trading.
 It is pretty standard in large enterprises, such as Walmart, that trade and deal with their partners frequently.
 Direct EDI provides total ownership of the operation and more control.
-Although it is the most secure communication option, it can get complex as different partners use separate EDI protocols or languages, so businesses must support each.
+Although it is the most secure communication option, it can get complex as different partners use separate EDI protocols or languages, so businesses must support each other.
 However, there is no accrued financial cost per document like EDI VAN.
-There is only an initial mapping fee, hardware resources, translation software, and essential maintenance cost.
+There is only an initial mapping fee, hardware resources, translation software, and essential maintenance costs.

 Pros & Cons of Direct EDI